onap/multicloud-framework/docs/MultiCloud-Architecture.rst

 There are multiple plugins deployed as micro-services available:

 * Plugin for Wind River: Adapt to Wind River Titanium Cloud R3, R4 or R5
-* Plugin for Ocata/Pike: Adapt to Vanilla OpenStack Releases: Ocata, Pike, and more to come
+* Plugin for Ocata/Pike: Adapt to Vanilla OpenStack Releases: Ocata, Pike
 * Plugin for VIO: Adapt to VMware VIO
 * Plugin for Azure: Adapt to Microsoft Azure Cloud.
 * Plugin for kubernetes: Adapt to Kubernetes clusters